1989 Serbian general election

 General elections were held in Serbia, a constituent federal unit of SFR Yugoslavia, on 12 November 1989, to elect the president of the presidency of the Socialist Republic of Serbia and delegates of the Assembly of SR Serbia.
 Voting for delegates also took place on 10 and 30 November 1989.
 In addition to the general elections, local elections were held simultaneously.
 These were the first direct elections conducted after the adoption of the 1974 Yugoslav Constitution and the delegate electoral system, and the last elections conducted under a one-party system.

 The election was preceded by the rise of Slobodan Milošević, who, after being elected president of the presidency of the Central Committee of the League of Communists of Serbia (SKS) in 1986, ousted his mentor Ivan Stambolić and his allies from key positions in 1987.
 The anti-bureaucratic revolution began and the constitution of Serbia was amended after Milošević came to power.
 After Milošević was appointed to the position of president of the presidency of SR Serbia in May 1989, presidential and parliamentary elections were announced for November 1989.

-Milošević, Mihalj Kertes, Zoran Pjanić, and Miroslav Đorđević were the candidates in the presidential election; Milošević won the election in a landslide.
+Milošević, Mihalj Kertes, Zoran Pjanić, and Miroslav Đorđević were candidates in the presidential election; Milošević won the election in a landslide.
 SKS won 303 seats, a net loss of 20 seats in comparison with the 1986 election, and 37 individuals who were not members of SKS won the rest of the seats in the Assembly.
 The League of Communists of Yugoslavia ceased to exist in 1990, and after a referendum in July 1990, Serbia adopted a new constitution that implemented a multi-party system and reduced the powers of its autonomous provinces, Kosovo and Vojvodina.
 The first multi-party elections were then held in December 1990.

 Background

 Post-World War II

 After World War II, the Communist Party consolidated power in Yugoslavia, transforming the country into a socialist state.
-Each constituent republic had its own branch of the Communist party, with Serbia having the Communist Party of Serbia.
-The federal Communist party renamed itself the League of Communists of Yugoslavia (SKJ) at its 6th Congress in 1952.
+Each constituent republic had its own branch of the Communist Party, with Serbia having the Communist Party of Serbia.
+The federal Communist Party renamed itself the League of Communists of Yugoslavia (SKJ) at its 6th Congress in 1952.
 Its branches did the same; the Communist Party of Serbia became the League of Communists of Serbia (SKS).
 Josip Broz Tito was the president of SKJ until his death in 1980.

 After Tito's death, Yugoslavia was faced with issues related to the economy, constitutional problems, and a potential rise in ethnic nationalism.
 Yugoslavia initially implemented austerity measures to reduce its debt.
 A swift increase in debt, inflation, and unemployment was seen in the 1980s instead.
 According to publicist Zlatoje Martinov, the republics got "stronger and became de facto states with their own armed forces" (sve više jačaju i predstavljaju faktičke države sa sopstvenim oružanim snagama) because of the crises.
 Martinov also said that the gradual process of the dissolution of Yugoslavia was underway.
 Following the 1986 parliamentary election, Desimir Jevtić became the prime minister of Serbia.